2020-21 Musculoskeletal Disorders Action Plan

-This 2018–19 Musculoskeletal Disorder (MSD) Action Plan (the Action Plan) has been developed to support the delivery of the MSD Strategy 2017-2022.
+This 2020-21 Musculoskeletal Disorder (MSD) Action Plan has been developed to support the delivery of the MSD Strategy 2022 (the Strategy).

-- Inspector visit program focused on businesses at high risk of MSD
+- MSD Prevention - Inspector visit program for businesses at high risk of MSD

 - Responding to requests for service and incidents